a-gonzalez0/One-Time-Pad/README.md

 # One-Time-Pad

-This is a program written as a java applet with the purpose of send/receiving an encoded message.
+This is a program written as a java applet with the purpose of sending/receiving encoded message.

+Note: the key and message has to be the same length.